Frank Zappa: Studio Z

 Zappa attempted to earn a living as a musician and composer, and played different nightclub gigs, some with a new version of the Blackouts.
 Zappa's earliest professional recordings, two soundtracks for the low-budget films The World's Greatest Sinner (1962) and Run Home, Slow (1965) were more financially rewarding.
 The former score was commissioned by actor-producer Timothy Carey and recorded in 1961.
 It contains many themes that appeared on later Zappa records.
 The latter soundtrack was recorded in 1963 after the film was completed, but it was commissioned by one of Zappa's former high school teachers in 1959 and Zappa may have worked on it before the film was shot.
 Excerpts from the soundtrack can be heard on the posthumous album The Lost Episodes (1996).

 During the early 1960s, Zappa wrote and produced songs for other local artists, often working with singer-songwriter Ray Collins and producer Paul Buff.
 Their "Memories of El Monte" was recorded by the Penguins, although only Cleve Duncan of the original group was featured.
 Buff owned the small Pal Recording Studio in Cucamonga, which included a unique five-track tape recorder he had built.
 At that time, only a handful of the most sophisticated commercial studios had multi-track facilities; the industry standard for smaller studios was still mono or two-track.
 Although none of the recordings from the period achieved major commercial success, Zappa earned enough money to allow him in 1963 to stage a concert of his orchestral music and to broadcast and record it.
 In March of that same year Zappa appeared on Steve Allen's syndicated late night show playing a bicycle as a musical instrument— using drum sticks and a bow borrowed from the band's bass player he proceeded to pluck, bang, and bow the spokes of the bike, producing strange, comical sounds from his newfound instrument.
 With Captain Beefheart, Zappa recorded some songs under the name of the Soots.
 They were rejected by Dot Records.
-Later, the Mothers were also rejected by Columbia Records for having "no commercial potential", a verdict Zappa subsequently quoted on the sleeve of Freak Out!
+Later, in 1965, the Mothers were also rejected by Columbia Records for having "no commercial potential", a verdict Zappa subsequently quoted on the sleeve of Freak Out!
+The Columbia Records demo tape was rediscovered by a collector in 1993 and quickly returned to the Zappa estate.